Cloudzero/samwise/README.md

         --out <FOLDER>                  Output folder.
         --profile <PROFILE>             AWS Profile to use.
-        --namespace <NAMESPACE>         System namespace to distinguish this deployment from others --vars <INPUT>                  SAMwise pre-processed variable substitutions (name=value) --parameter-overrides <INPUT>   AWS CloudFormation parameter-overrides (name=value)
+        --namespace <NAMESPACE>         System namespace to distinguish this deployment from others --vars <INPUT>                  SAMWise pre-processed variable substitutions (name=value) --parameter-overrides <INPUT>   AWS CloudFormation parameter-overrides (name=value)
         --s3-bucket <BUCKET>            Deployment S3 Bucket.
         --region <REGION>               AWS region to deploy to [default: us-east-1].
         --print                         Sent output to screen.
-        -y                              Choose yes.
         -? --help                       Usage help.

-### Using SAMWise Variable substitution and external file includes
+## Using SAMWise Variable substitution and external file includes
-SAMWise has two types of tokens you can use to substitute content: variables and includes
+SAMWise has three types of tokens you can use to substitute content: variables and includes

-#### Variables
+### Variables
 Using the SAMWise metadata section, you can define any number of variables for use within your template.
 Once defined, you can insert them anywhere within your template using `#{variable-name}` syntax.
 Variables are evaluated before your CloudFormation template and any mappings or parameter overrides are evaluated

-#### Includes
+### SAMWise::Variables
+There are 3 SAMWise variables that can also be used anywhere in your template (including the SAMWise block)
+* `#{SAMWise::Namespace}` - Replaced with the namespace you provide via the command line
+* `#{SAMwise::StackName}` - Replaced with the stack name you specify in your template
+* `#{SAMWise::AccountId}` - Replaced with the account ID of the AWS profile you deploy to

+### SAMWise::Include
 Have you been spending time with StepFunctions lately?
 Getting tired of writing JSON inline with YAML?
 Wish you could find a nicer editing experience with version control that didn't require you to copy and paste?
 If so, SAMWise file includes were made for you!
-Place whatever file you want to include in your template wherever you want and use the file include syntax `#{include ./my-file.json}`.
+Place whatever file you want to include in your template wherever you want and use the file include syntax `#{SAMWise::include ./my-file.json}`.
 Relative paths are supported.

-## Roadmap
+## Road map
-Here's what's on the SAMWise roadmap (in priority order):
+Here's what's on the SAMWise road map (in priority order):
 1. Making packaging even more efficient and fast.
 Seriously, it can never be _too_ fast.
 1. Support more Languages/runtimes
     - It would be nice to support more than just Python.
 This is where the SAM CLI actually has done an